technicallyerik/demo-dotnetmvc/README.md

     public CurrencyController(ICurrencyService currencyService)

-If a controller is instantiated by the MVC framework, how does it get an instance of the CurrencyService?
+You may be wondering if a controller is instantiated by the MVC framework, how it gets an instance of the CurrencyService.
 [Ninject](http://www.ninject.org/) takes care of this automatically, based on the mappings you setup in *App_Start/NinjectWebCommon.cs*.
 If for some reason or another you wouldn't want to use a dependency injection framework, you could use this altnernative, which would still easily allow for unit testing: